Massachusetts Smoke Detector Laws

 Ionization detectors typically have a constant current running between two electrodes.
 When smoke hits the device, it blocks the current which causes the alarm to go off.

-This makes these type of detectors more likely to have false alarms when steam from a shower or other source interrupts the current.
-This is especially true when the ionization detector is placed near a kitchen or bathroom area.
+This anomaly makes these type of detectors more likely to have false alarms when steam from a shower or other source interrupts the current.
+False alarms are particularly the case when the ionization detector is placed near a kitchen or bathroom area.

 Photoelectric detectors emit a beam of light.
 This beam passes in front of the detector in a straight line.
 When smoke crosses the path of the light beam, some light is scattered by the smoke particles causing it to make the alarm sound.
 Photoelectric detectors are less sensitive to false alarms from steam or cooking fumes but can take longer than ionization detectors to go off.

-Another major concern was that ionization detectors do not offer the best protection against smoldering fires which can be some of the deadliest fires.
+Another primary concern was that ionization detectors do not offer the best protection against smoldering fires which can be some of the deadliest fires.
 Photoelectric smoke alarms are more sensitive to smoldering smokey fires.
-Most of the homes across the country have ionization detectors which are more sensitive to flames.
+Most of the homes across the country have ionization detectors which are more susceptible to flames.

 In 2007, WBZ News in Boston tested both types of these smoke detectors.
-In a smoky fire the photoelectric detector went off first.
-The Ionization detector took almost 17 minutes into the fire before the alarm finally went off!
+In a smoky fire, the photoelectric detector went off first.
+The Ionization detector took almost 17 minutes to the fire before the alarm finally went off!